The best free AI tutors for VCE in 2026 (honest comparison)

 - Khanmigo — anchored in Khan Academy's course catalog.
 Brilliant for the topics they cover.

-- Edapt free — 5 lessons per month, no card, VCE/HSC/A Level aware, rewrites in your VARK style.
+- Edapt free — unlimited and free forever for everyone, no card, VCE/HSC/A Level aware, rewrites in your VARK style.

 1. ChatGPT (free tier)